THE FINAL EXPERIMENT (1995)

 01011001 (2008)

 The good Arjen decides to free himself from the articulated and labyrinthine concept that he has created and releases a double CD that contains some events related to the stories already told.
 The name of the work, first of all, is the equivalent in a binary alphabet of the name Epsilon, the planet of Forever, the creators of the Dream Sequencer.
 And to them is dedicated the first album that brings with it some stratospheric pieces, such as the long Age of Shadow (listen to Steve Lee-RIP- and Daniel Gildenlöw as a great duet in the chorus), the dark "Comatose" with a Jorn Lande on great dusting and an epic "Ride The Comet".
-The second cd, called "Earth", opens with one of my songs from Ayreon's life, "The fifth Extinction", a magnificent suite with a spectacular ending.
+The second CD, called "Earth", opens with one of my songs from Ayreon's life, "The Fifth Extinction", a magnificent suite with a spectacular ending.
 We find "The Truth is in Here" whose protagonist is the same hippie from "Into The Electric Castle" and "E = mc2" dedicated to the realization of the "Final Experiment".
 And again "River of Time" where even Hansi Kursch of the Blind Guardian and Bob Catley duet... everything finds an epic and magnificent conclusion in the splendid "Sixth Extinction" which closes the circle with new hope for Forever, the construction of the Dream Sequencer...

 THE THEORY OF EVERYTHING (2013)

 Arjen decides to change course to devote himself to a new character, a child prodigy isolated from the world who manages to discover an equation capable of explaining all the phenomena of the world.
 Musically we are faced with the best you can ask for, Steve Hackett, Rick Wakeman, Keith Emerson, Jordan Rudess among others, and voices nothing like John Wetton or our Cristina Scabbia.
 All nice... or almost.
-Yes, because he realizes an extremely theatrical work divided into 4 macro suites, 2 per cd, in turn, divided into many mini-tracks, bringing the tracklist to the worrying number of 42 songs... too dispersive, too difficult to keep in mind and from listening extremely difficult... shame, because the music is really beautiful, and perhaps condensing the tracks in order to have a more human number would have greatly benefited its usability.
+Yes, because he realizes an extremely theatrical work divided into 4 macro suites, 2 per cd, in turn, divided into many mini-tracks, bringing the tracklist to the worrying number of 42 songs... too dispersive, too difficult to keep in mind and from listening extremely difficult... shame, because the music is really beautiful, and perhaps condensing the tracks to have a more human number would have greatly benefited its usability.

 THE SOURCE (2017)

 Arjen retraces his steps and then creates a sort of prequel to the events narrated in his classic concepts.
 It all begins with a world in disarray - and it seemed to you - and with the president who decides to entrust the solution of the problem to a computer: he declares that the only possible solution is... the extermination of humanity, and that is what it happens punctually.
-Only a group of the chosen ones manage to save themselves, recovering the only functioning spaceship, and colonize a new planet, Y. From here the new humanity will begin.... and the progressive slavery from the machines.
+Only a group of the chosen ones manage to save themselves, recover the only functioning spaceship, and colonize a new planet, Y. From here the new humanity will begin.... and the progressive slavery from the machines.

 Guests such as Hansi Kürsch, Russel Allen and James Labrie return, joined by the "rival of metal opera" Tobias Sammet.

-The album is particularly easy to listen to, ideal for metal fans who do not like too crazy songs; flows beautifully and many songs easily remain in the head, such as the long and wonderful "The Day that the World Breaks down", Queen inspired "Everybody Dies", passing through the epic "Star of Sirrah", "Planet Y is Alive" closing with the short, wicked outro of "March of the Machines".
+The album is particularly easy to listen to, ideal for metal fans who do not like too crazy songs; flows beautifully and many songs easily remain in the head, such as the long and wonderful "The Day that the World Breaks Down", Queen inspired "Everybody Dies", passing through the epic "Star of Sirrah", "Planet Y is Alive" closing with the short, wicked outro of "March of the Machines".
 The idea that remains is that of an album composed on autopilot, playing it safe without daring particular solutions, in short, nothing new under the sun, more than good for any group, but since it is Ayreon we can and must expect something Moreover.

 TRANSITUS (2020)